Continuous access evaluation

 - Use easily varied or undefinable IP addresses.
 For example, topologies where there are large, dynamic sets of egress IP addresses used, like large enterprise scenarios or split VPN and local egress network traffic.

 Networks where egress IP addresses may change frequently or are shared may affect Azure AD Conditional Access and Continues Access Evaluation (CAE).
-This variability can affect how these features work, and their recommended configurations.
+This variability can affect how these features work and their recommended configurations.
+Split Tunneling may also cause unexpected blocks when an environment is configured using Split Tunneling VPN Best Practices.
+Routing Optimized IPs through a Trusted IP/VPN may be required to prevent blocks related to "insufficient_claims" or "Instant IP Enforcement check failed".

 The following table summarizes Conditional Access and CAE feature behaviors and recommendations for different types of network deployments: